approov/quickstart-kmm-ktor/SHAPES-EXAMPLE.md

     <img src="readme-images/app-startup.png" width="256" title="Shapes App Startup">
 </p>

-Click on the `Say Hello` button and you should see this:
+Click on the `Hello` button and you should see this:

 <p>
     <img src="readme-images/hello-okay.png" width="256" title="Hello Okay">
 </p>

 This checks the connectivity by connecting to the endpoint `https://shapes.approov.io/v1/hello`.
-Now press the `Get Shape` button and you will see this (or a different shape):
+Now press the `Shape` button and you will see this (or a different shape):

 <p>
     <img src="readme-images/shapes-good.png" width="256" title="Shapes Good">